zrax/moulars/README.md

 *...
 Database TBD ...*

 ### File Server
-Unlike DirtSand, MOULArs only requires that you provide files in an expected directory structure, and it will automatically generate manifests and compress the files as appropriate.
-Each time MOULArs is started, the cached manifests will be checked against the source files on the server and updated if necessary.
+Unlike DirtSand, MOULArs includes a manifest generation tool that only requires you to provide files in an expected directory structure, and it will automatically generate manifests and compress the files as appropriate.
+To use it, run `mfs_tool --update <path to data root>`.
+This will update existing manifests with any changes and new files, as well as producing new manifests (both for the initial server setup and for newly added client flavors, ages, etc.).

 To ensure all required manifests are properly generated, you should provide the files in the following structure: